Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 I bring home all of the feathers I find on the trail.
 There, I have feather identification resources which help me backtrack to the identity of the bird.

 It's a hobby, and a wonderful source of satisfaction, which you might enjoy as well.

 Feather identification can occur by comparing your feather with photos.

-This site uses patterns and colors to get you sorted quickly into the right category.
+Patterns and colors will get you sorted quickly into the right category.

 It has never failed me, and that's saying a lot because I have many, many feathers (shoe boxes full) in my collection.